 All work for the Doctorate of Education, Education Specialist, Master of Arts in Teaching, Master of Education, and Master of Science in Clinical Mental Health Counseling degrees must be completed within a period of six (6) calendar years.
-The limit for the Doctorate of Behavioral Health is seven (7) calendar years.
+The limit for the Doctorate of Behavioral Health is a minimum of three (3) calendar years and a maximum of seven (7) calendar years.
 All work for the Master of Arts in Ministry, the Master of Arts in New Testament, Master of Arts in Old Testament, Master of Arts in Pastoral Care and Counseling, and the Master of Business Administration degrees must be completed within a period of eight (8) calendar years.
 The limit for the Master of Divinity is ten (10) calendar years from the time of entry into the program unless the student has relevant hours from a previous graduate degree that are older than ten (10) years and which, in the director's judgment, should be counted.

 Financial Services

-Dr. Dwayne H. Wilson
+Mr. Jeff Loyd

-Executive Vice President and
+Vice President for Financial

-Chief Financial Officer
+Services and Chief Financial

+Officer